dibyendumajumdar/ravi/readthedocs/ravi-reference.rst

     local t5: number[] = {}
     local t6 = t5           -- t6 treated as table

-  These restrictions are applied because declared table and array types generate optimized JIT code which make assumptions about the keys and values.
-The generated JIT code would be incorrect if the types were not as expected.
+  These restrictions are applied because declared table and array types generate optimized code that makes assumptions about keys and values.
+The generated code would be incorrect if the types were not as expected.
 * Indices >= 1 should be used when accessing array elements.
 Ravi arrays (and slices) have a hidden slot at index 0 for performance reasons, but this is not visible in ``pairs()`` or ``ipairs()``, or when initializing an array using a literal initializer; only direct access via the ``[]`` operator can see this slot.
 * An array will grow automatically (unless the array was created as fixed length using ``table.intarray()`` or ``table.numarray()``) if the user sets the element just past the array length::